A Look at Some Oto-Manguean Languages: Chinantecan Chinantec and Jalapa Mazaltec

 Chinantec is rated 6, hardest of all.

-Lowland Valley
+Popolocan Mazatecan Lowland Valley Southern

 Jalapa Mazatec, another Indian language spoken in Mexico, has distinctions between what are called “modal”,”creaky”, and “breathy-voiced” vowels along with nasal versions of those three.
 It also has “creaky” consonants and odd things called “voiceless nasals.”
 It has three tones – low, mid and high.
 Combining the tones results in various tones that are called “contour tones.”
 In addition, it has a 3-way distinction in vowel length.
 Whistled speech is also possible.